-Christian complaints against Atheists abound: they are filthy, untrustworthy, morally corrupt, fools, tools of the devil and more.
-In this age of science, another complaint is that Atheists do not acknowledge that there is much we don’t understand.
-Theists like to imagine that Atheists feel they can explain everything with science and thus do away with uncertainty and mystery.
-Indeed the opposite is true and this all-too-common claim shows how poorly many theists understand science and knowledge.
+Christian complaints against Atheists abound: they are filthy, untrustworthy, morally corrupt, tools of the devil, fools and more.
+Theists charge Atheists with blind arrogance saying that they feel everything can be explained by science.
+Theist feel Atheist too easily dismiss uncertainty and mystery.
+But the the opposite is true and this all-too-common claim shows how poorly many theists understand science and knowledge.
 Instead many theists use their “God” idea to run from mystery — using their god to blandly homogenize their world.

 For instance, take the following positive emotions: awe, wonder, inspiration, joy, love, elation, unity.
 All of these can be different, but a theist may label them all as “experiencing god” while a naturalist (a nontheist) is happy just using a word for the feeling and admitting even the word is incomplete.
 Or take negative feelings: horror, sadness, depression, loneliness, boredom, pain.
 A theist is tempted to explain these as separation from God, being tested by God, the influence of Satan (anti-God).
 But like the positive emotions, naturalists feel no need to group all these experiences into convenient god-talk, blend them all into one simple cause.

 Naturalists are OK with uncertainty: “Shit happens” and “Wonder happens” — no need to create gods, demons, spirits and such to make that all that supposedly understandable, less uncertain, safer and sanitary.